kanzure/culture_shock/README.md

 * [Miscellany](#miscellany)

-## This repository documents how to make an electroporator.
+## This repository documents how to use and make an electroporator.

 Cloning this repo gives you [ documentation on lab technique ](LAB_MANUAL.md) and [using culture shock,](USING_CULTURE_SHOCK.md) plus a project directory for making printed circuits and related parts of an **electroporator**, a machine for transforming bacterial suspensions in water to become a new GMO.
 For how to use culture shock, see [Using Culture Shock and Steps Leading up to Transformation](#using-culture-shock-and-steps-leading-up-to-transformation).
 For how to make your own, or something new based on Culture Shock hardware, read on below.